;

 Confirm Transfer Credit Has Been Processed

 After you have been admitted to UCSC and all your final official transcripts from other colleges have been received, the Office of Admissions will evaluate your transfer credit.
 The evaluation shows which of your past courses are transferable to UCSC and how many credits you have accrued.
 It also shows which general education requirements you have satisfied, whether you have satisfied the Intersegmental General Education Transfer Curriculum (IGETC), and whether you have satisfied the University of California Entry Level Writing and American History and Institutions requirements.
-Students access this information through MyUCSC by viewing the Academic Advisement Report from the "more links" drop-down menu in the Academics area of the Student Center.
+Students access this information through MyUCSC by viewing the Degree Progress Report from the My Academics area of the Student Center.
 If this information is not available for your first enrollment period, contact a college or major advisor to help you select appropriate classes.
 It is an excellent idea to keep an unofficial copy of your transcripts from your previous schools.
 You should take these documents with you to all academic advising appointments.

 Confirm Transfer Credit Articulates with UCSC Courses